su2code/su2code.github.io/_docs_v7/Gradients-Limiters.md

 permalink: /docs_v7/Gradients-Limiters/
 ---

 This page lists the gradient computation methods and the limiter functions in SU2 as well as their associated options, it is not meant as a detailed theory guide but some application guidance is given nonetheless.
-The options listed here do not apply to the high order DG solver.?
+The options listed here do not apply to the high order DG solver.

 ---